What would you like to know more about?

 Whatever the cause or severity of dryness/irritation there are things you can do to relieve the symptoms.
 You can see your GP to discuss prescriptive remedies, but there are some steps you can take yourself to help.

-- Hygiene – make sure you keep everything clean and dry.
+- Hygiene – make sure you keep everything clean and dry

-- Use a pH appropriate wash in your intimate area.
+- Use a pH appropriate wash in your intimate area

 - If necessary, apply a hypoallergenic emollient cream

-- Use a natural lubricant during sex.
+- Use a water-based lubricant during sex

 - Avoid any intimate irritants, like perfumed shower gels, soaps or bath oils.
-Opt for femfresh Ultimate care Soothing Wash which is hypoallergenic and at the right pH-balance for the intimate vulval skin.
+Opt for femfresh Ultimate Care Soothing Wash which is hypoallergenic and at the right pH-balance for the intimate vulval skin

 15. What is Bacterial Vaginosis and can femfresh help to eliminate BV?